univention/ucsschool-id-connector/docs/admin.rst

 - *ssl_context* - contains values that are passed to the `ssl context object <https://docs.python.org/3.8/library/ssl.html#ssl.SSLContext>`_ which is used to communicate with the receiving system.
-- *active* - configures if this school authority is active.
+- *active* - configures if this configuration for a an out queue for a school authority is active ( so you don't have to delete it).
 - *plugins* - which plugins are going to be used for this school authority.
 Usually just "kelvin".

-..
-TODO Daniel: what does *active* really do?

 Please adapt this to your needs, of course.
 The complete and adapted configuration needs to be posted to the ``school_authorities`` resource in the :ref:`Swagger UI <swagger_ui>`.